Freret Neighborhood Center

 Driving • 5 min, Free street parking

-- Attend on-campus session (either one of the two below), bring pen and paper:
+- Attend mandatory on-campus session (either one) and bring pen and paper:

 - Mandatory on-site tour/orientation • Freret Neighborhood Center • Students selected to serve will be provided more information.